 Following these three best practices will make your board more effective, agile, and adaptable to change.
 It will also help to foster collaboration between the board members and the organization’s leadership team.
 For more information or best practices, contact the Green Hasson Janks Nonprofit team here.

-Melanie Horowitz, CPA, is a manager within the Green Hasson Janks Assurance and Advisory Practice.
-Melanie provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple industries, including nonprofit organizations.
+Melanie Horowitz, CPA, has more than five years of public accounting experience and is a manager within the Green Hasson Janks Assurance and Advisory Practice.
+Melanie provides accounting, auditing and transaction services to a wide variety of companies and organizations that span multiple…Learn More

 GHJ is an independent member of HLB, a worldwide network of accounting firms and business advisors.
 Learn More